ILW 2022 Recap

 Following a lively session of question and answer with the Opening Plenary speakers, the evening’s festivities continued with a reception at the New York City Bar Association, sponsored by Debevoise & Plimpton LLP.
 The reception provided the opportunity for ABILA members, colleagues, and attendees from around the globe to gather in-person after several years of online annual meetings.

-ILW 2022 continues on Friday at Fordham University School of Law.
-It features an afternoon keynote address by H.E.
+ILW 2022 continued on Friday at Fordham University School of Law.
+It featured an afternoon keynote address by H.E.
 Ambassador Beth Van Schaack, Ambassador-at-Large for Global Criminal Justice, on The Biden Administration’s Approach to International Justice.
 Ambassador Van Schaack is a long-time ABILA member and a David Dudley Field Patron of the Branch.
 During her speech, she noted her support for the International Criminal Court, stating: “part of repairing the U.S. and international affairs relationship includes actively responding to requests for help by the Office of the Prosecutor.”
 She also declared that “it falls to us to be responsive to the abuses around the world.
 Part of this is seriously engaging with biases and inconsistent and selective justice.”

 ILW 2022 also included networking rooms by several ABILA committees and three community networking rooms for Women and International Law, Minorities and International Law, and Young Lawyers.

-ILW 2022 concluded with an outstanding Pathways to Careers in International Law session for students and young professionals, organized in partnership with the ABA Section on International law and the International Law Students Association.
+ILW 2022 concluded with an outstanding Pathways to Careers in International Law session for students and young professionals, organized in partnership with the ABA Section on International Law and the International Law Students Association.